A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Experiments

-\paragraph{Inference cost study} To complete our study, we analyze the inference cost of rescaling Depth Anything V1 affine-invariant disparity maps with other fine-tuned or zero-shot metric depth estimation methods in \cref{tab:param_runtime}.
+To complete our study, we analyze the inference cost of rescaling Depth Anything V1 affine-invariant disparity maps with the other zero-shot (ZS), fine-tuned (FT) monocular depth estimation or depth completion (DC) methods in \cref{tab:param_runtime}.
 For this purpose, we compare two informative and easy-to-access variables which are the number of parameters and the average inference runtime of these approaches for a single image.
+Note that the runtimes have been measured on the same NVIDIA GeForce RTX $3090$ GPU for each approach.
 We notice that zero-shot methods are more costly at inference than our rescaling approach because they introduce extra modules such as a ConvGRU block in \cite{hu2024metric3d} or a camera module in \cite{piccinelli2024unidepth} that returns a dense representation of the camera calibration.
-In contrast, fine-tuned methods have a reduced inference cost relative to ours thanks to a more complex training.
-Finally, as each image is processed independently, the computation overhead of our method can be even reduced when applied to a video stream.
+In contrast, fine-tuned methods have lower inference costs relative to ours thanks to their more complex training.
+As for depth completion methods, they are always lighter in terms of parameters which can be justified for architectures designed to be trained on a single dataset.
+Consequently, we could have expected a low inference time, which is what we observe with BP-Net but not with CompletionFormer \cite{zhang2023completionformer}.
+It may be due to exotic modules in their architecture such as the Joint Convolutional Attention and Transformer block (JCAT).
+However, one may think that CompletionFormer could be sped up by running independent modules in parallel.
+As each image is processed independently, the computation overhead of our method can be even reduced when applied to a video stream.
 Indeed, since the neural network runs on the GPU and the RANSAC on the CPU, the inference of the neural network at step $t+1$ can overlap the execution of RANSAC at step $t$.